 Tucked between Houston and Dallas, Huntsville makes an ideal escape for nature, culture and history buffs, nestled among the tall pines of the Sam Houston National Forest.

 Founded in 1835, Huntsville remains a popular destination for visitors looking to celebrate the past.
-Start the trip off with a visit to the Sam Houston Statue—the most photographed statue in the state.
+Start the trip off with a visit to the Sam Houston Statue—the most photographed statue in the state and the world's tallest statue of an American hero.
+A tribute to courage, the Sam Houston Statue was designed and constructed by artist David Adickes.
 Incidentally, it’s also a great place to pick up maps, tour information and brochures, since it’s home to the city’s visitors center.

 Still, a visit to Huntsville wouldn’t be the same without taking time to appreciate the great outdoors.
 Carve out time to spend the day (or night) at Huntsville State Park.
-Located six miles southwest of the city, the park is open year-round, allowing visitors camping, kayaking and swimming, as well as hiking and biking opportunities.
+Located six miles southwest of the city, the park is open year-round, allowing visitors camping, kayaking and swimming opportunities.

 To download high-res images, visit photo gallery.